FHantke/brave-browser-wiki/PR-Builder-overview.md

 - BUILD_WINDOWS_X64 - `true` by default
 - BUILD_WINDOWS_IA32 - `false` by default
 - DEBUG - `false` by default

+When on a specific build from the build history there are some helpful links:
+- `Console Output` - view full build output
+- `Parameters` - view parameter values that have been passed to the build (as defined above)
+- `Test Result` - view test results (unit and browser tests together)
+- `Replay` - replay build (with option to alter pipeline)
+- `Pipeline Steps` - best view for seeing the full list of steps and debugging (can view status and output of individual steps)
+- `Workspaces` - view files in the build workspaces

 ## Debugging